TrueBlocks/trueblocks-docs/content/blog/medium-posts/001-The-DAOs-First-Big-Decision.md

 keywords: []
 ---

-“The DAO” has been in existence for about a week, and besides the obvious pending decision concerning [slock.it’s proposal for the USN](http://download.slock.it/public/DAO/Proposal1.pdf), another major decision looms over the group.
+"The DAO" has been in existence for about a week, and besides the obvious pending decision concerning [slock.it’s proposal for the USN](http://download.slock.it/public/DAO/Proposal1.pdf), another major decision looms over the group.
 This decision will test the ability of, perhaps, as many as 10,000 people to come together, anonymously, and make a long-lasting decision.
 Let’s just say I’m a bit skeptical.

 ![](/blog/img/001-The-DAOs-First-Big-Decision-001.png)